Non-Profit Security Program

 Length and Time Phasing of Assistance

-Projected Award Start Date(s): September 1, 2019 Projected Award End Date(s): August 31, 2022 Period of Performance: 36 months The period s of performance outlined above supports the effort to expedite the outlay of grant funding and provide economic stimulus.
-Agencies should request waivers sparingly, and they will be granted only due to compelling legal, policy, or operational challenges.
-For example, nonprofits may request waivers from the deadlines outlined above for discretionary grant funds where adjusting the timeline for spending will constitute a verifiable legal breach of contract by the grantee with vendors or sub-recipients, or where a specific statute or regulation mandates an environmental review that cannot be completed within this timeframe or where other exceptional circumstances warrant a discrete waiver.
-For more information, refer to the FY 2019 NSGP Notice of Funding Opportunity (NOFO).
+Projected Award Start Date(s): September 1, 2023 Projected Award End Date(s): August 31, 2026 Period of Performance: 36 months The period of performance outlined above supports the effort to expedite the outlay of federal assistance to support the program objectives.
+SAAs should request waivers sparingly, and they will be granted only due to compelling legal, policy, or operational challenges.
 Method of awarding/releasing assistance: Based on program need.
-Grantees must accept their grant awards no later than 90 days from the award date.
-The grantee shall notify the awarding agency of its intent to accept and proceed with work under the award, or provide a written notice of intent to decline.
-Funds will remain on hold until the grantee accepts the award through official correspondence, e.g., written, electronic signature, signed letter or fax to GPD, and all other conditions of award have been satisfied, or the award is otherwise rescinded.
-Method of awarding/releasing assistance: Based on program need.
-Grantees must accept their grant awards no later than 90 days from the award date.
-The grantee shall notify the awarding agency of its intent to accept and proceed with work under the award, or provide a written notice of intent to decline.
-Funds will remain on hold until the grantee accepts the award through official correspondence, e.g., written, electronic signature, signed letter or fax to GPD, and all other conditions of award have been satisfied, or the award is otherwise rescinded.
-Failure to accept the grant award within the 90 day timeframe may result in a loss of funds.
+Recipients must accept their grant awards no later than 60 days from the award date.
+The recipient shall notify the awarding agency of its intent to accept and proceed with work under the award or provide a written notice of intent to decline.
+Funds will remain on hold until the recipient accepts the award through official correspondence, e.g., written, electronic signature, signed letter or fax to GPD, and all other conditions of award have been satisfied, or the award is otherwise rescinded.

 Who do I contact about this opportunity?